-- of construction influence how energy efficient a building or place can be and how much embodied carbon it contains. - 144 Well-designed proposals for new development use materials carefully to reduce their environmental impact.
-This may be achieved in many different ways, for instance through materials that are locally sourced, high thermal or solar performance; or designs based on the typical dimensions of materials to reduce waste. - 145 A well-designed place is durable and adaptable, so that it works well over time and reduces long-term resource needs.
-The re-use and adaptation of existing buildings reduces the consumption of resources and contributes to local character and context. - contribute towards improving efficiency, productivity and the quality of new homes and buildings.
+The selection of materials and the type of construction influence how energy efficient a building or place can be and how much embodied carbon it contains.

+144 Well-designed proposals for new development use materials carefully to reduce their environmental impact.
+This may be achieved in many different ways, for instance through materials that are locally sourced, high thermal or solar performance; or designs based on the typical dimensions of materials to reduce waste.

+A well-designed place is durable and adaptable, so that it works well over time and reduces long-term resource needs.
+The re-use and adaptation of existing buildings reduces the consumption of resources and contributes to local character and context.

+New construction techniques may contribute towards improving efficiency, productivity and the quality of new homes and buildings.
 These include the off-site manufacture of buildings and components using innovative and smart technologies, supported by digital infrastructure.
 They offer the potential to reduce whole life costs and for users to customise the products.
 Careful consideration needs to be given to placemaking, local distinctiveness and the character of new homes and buildings.